Viatorus/emio/docs/API.md

 `format_spec{.width = <width>, .precision = <precision>}`

-- If a spec is not defined inside the struct, the spec of the parsed format spec string will be applied.
+- If a spec is not defined inside the struct, the spec of the parsed format string will be applied.

 In the example shown below the precision is set dynamically to 1: